 “So, if you’d like to chat more about any of this stuff, feel free to add some time to my calendar at the end of this video.
 If you’d like to talk about video marketing, if you want to learn more about Wistia, or more about video, I’d love to chat.
 Have a great day!”

-The video is then followed with a link to schedule time with Shannon through the Soapbox calendar feature.
+The video is then followed with a link to schedule time with Shannon.
 Pretty cool, huh?
 She’s wrapped up the video and made it easy for her audience to action right away.

 Once you’ve filled in your presentation template with the perfect introduction, problem statement, value statement, social proof, and conclusion, it’s time to shoot your video.
 Luckily, that’s the easy part!
-With our product, Soapbox, you can film yourself and your screen using just your webcam — creating professional-looking video sales presentations in no time at all.
-So, go forth and sell with video!
+With our built-in video recording feature, you can film yourself and your screen using just your webcam — creating professional-looking video sales presentations in no time at all.
+So go forth and sell with video!